Study and Conference

 The project will address questions as: Do people from Arab countries prefer robotic companions in housekeeping functions while people in Germany prefer them as caregivers?
 Are there different perceptions related to gender?
 Does the acceptance of social robots correlate positively with income and education?
 The findings will also allow to identify areas of application which are both within technological reach and ethically acceptable.
 Thus the project creates added value, as future research projects can make informed decisions on the route to take.

 The results will be published in an international journal.
-In Addition, a conference will be organized which is dedicated solely to this project.
+In addition, a conference will be organized which is dedicated solely to this project.
+This AGYA conference will take place from 27-29 June 2018 on Corfu, Greece.
 This event will bring together leading experts in the field of robotics to discuss the results of the pilot study and offer a platform for future collaboration on an institutional and a personal level between Arab and European participants.
+It is part of PETRA 2018, the 11th ACM Conference on 'Pervasive Technologies Related to Assistive Environments'.